List of Rurouni Kenshin characters: Sū-shin

 The Sū-shin (四星 or 四神) are Woo Heishin's personal bodyguards.
 They are identical quadruplets named after the four symbols of Chinese astrology, and each versed in a different form of combat.
 Heishin tries to have the Sū-shin take Enishi's revenge by killing Kenshin, but Kenshin's friends take them on so he can save his energy for Enishi.
 Seiryū (青龍) fights using a naginata-like weapon and prides himself on being able to determine his opponents moves and conquer them.
 He lets himself be hit by Saitō's Gatotsu and correctly identifies its weakness as the blind spot created by extending the right hand as a counterweight.
 But Saitō defeats him with the move regardless by using his right hand to grab Seiryū by the mouth.
 Suzaku (朱雀) fights using two swords and prides himself on being able to mimic his opponents moves.
 He perfectly mimics Aoshi's dual sword attacks and is even faster than him, but Aoshi defeats him using martial arts.
 Byakko (白虎) fights using his fists and spiked knuckle blades and prides himself on simply attacking.
 Although he delivers a lot of blows, Sanosuke defeats Byakko as his attacks are too weak to do any damage.
 Genbu (玄武) fights with what looks like a staff but is actually a retractable six-jointed mace and prides himself on his battle strategy.
 He is defeated when Yahiko uses the Kamiya Kasshin-ryū secret technique and ultimately destroys his mace.

 The Sū-shin had no personality models and were created simply to "fill out the numbers."
 As the story advanced towards Kenshin's final battle, Watsuki realized that the other characters would have no "glamour" and created the Sū-shin on the spot.
 Because they were "irresponsibly made," he initially named them the "Four Stars", but changed it to the "Four Gods" and individually named them after the four godly beasts.
 He realized this and tried to fix the dialogue but it "got weird" and the fights were not as glamorous as he had hoped.
 This made him realize how important it is to decide the scenes and plot in advance.
 The Sū-shin had no design models either; it was simply an easy to draw design and making them quadruplets in Chinese clothes without any tone.
-Although you can tell them apart by their head tattoos and weapons.
+One can tell them apart by their head tattoos and weapons.